BradleyCulley/bradleyculley.github.io/_posts/2024-02-10-the-most-important-thing-in-the-world.md

     It can choose the outer trappings of government, but not the essential thing, the spirit of government—even though public opinion constantly confuses the two.
     What gets written into a constitution is never essential.
     The important thing is how the instinct of the people interprets it."<br/>
-    ―Oswald Spengler, Prussianism and Socialism¹²
+    ―Oswald Spengler, Prussianism and Socialism
 </p>

 #### Prison: A True Barometer